 Other requirements include:

-Applications for state nomination should be made online and must include evidence of your PhD completion.
+Applications for isa nomination should be made online and must include evidence of your PhD completion.

 As a graduating international student there are several pathways to permanent residency, depending upon your personal circumstances.
 Choose the student status that best describes your circumstances from the following table and work out which visa type may suit you.